LouisMazel/maz-ui/packages/docs/docs/composables/use-form-validator.md

 You can use the `v-bind` directive to bind the validation events to the component or HTML element.

 If you use this method with a custom component, the component must emit the `blur` event to trigger the field validation.
+Otherwise, use the first method.

 ```vue{7,16}
 <template>